eric-z4/eric-z4.github.io/essays/make-spaghetti.md

 ## Why would I bother with coding standards if I am just coding for myself?

 Other than making code more legible, following coding standards can provide advantages such as practicing good coding habits.
-Using the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript) as an example, one of the things that the guide recommends is to use `const` instead of `var` for all references by default ([Link to that section in the guide](https://github.com/airbnb/javascript#references)).
-As mentioned in the style guide, `const` prevents the variable's value from being changed intentionally or mistakenly when coding.
-If the value must be changed, the style guide suggests using `let` instead.
+Using the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript) as an example, one of the things that the guide recommends is to use `const` instead of `var` for all references ([Link to that section in the guide](https://github.com/airbnb/javascript#references)).
+As mentioned in the style guide, `const` prevents the variable from being reassigned intentionally or mistakenly when coding.
+If the variable's value must change, it suggests using `let` instead.

+As mentioned before, the coding standards outlined in the style guide are not the only way to write JavaScript.
+You could follow coding standards from multiple guides, assuming they pertain to the same programming language.
+Alternatively, you could even make up your own rules for writing code.
+However, coding standards are essential when collaborating with other software engineers since they ensure a "common look."
+If one collaborator decides to check someone else's code for bugs, they are able to easily understand where things are located and what they do.

+## Conclusion

+Organization is crucial, especially with larger and more complicated projects.
+Coding standards can help establish a pattern for software engineers to follow no matter how much the code may look like "spaghetti."